 Note.
-A dash (-) indicates data are masked.
-See the section "Data Masking" on page 9 for additional information.
-Counts of English learners (ELs) receiving special language program services and of ELs not receiving such services exclude students for whom information about parental permission for participation in special language programs was missing and, therefore, may not sum to the total number of ELs.

-^aEnglish learners. ^bEnglish as a second language. ^cIncludes English learners whose parents did not give permission for participation in special language programs and those whose services received are unknown.
+Counts of English learners (ELs) receiving special language program services and of ELs not receiving such services exclude students for whom information about parental permission for participation in special language programs was missing and, therefore, may not sum to the total number of ELs. ^aEnglish learners. ^bEnglish as a second language. ^cIncludes English learners whose parents did not give permission for participation in special language programs and those whose services received are unknown.

-Grade-Level Retentionof Special Education Students by Primary Disability
+Grade-Level Retention of Special Education Students by Primary Disability

-Each student receiving special education services has an individualized education program that is developed by a local admission, review, and dismissal (ARD) committee and that specifies goals and objectives for the year (Title 19 of the Texas Administrative Code [TAC] §89.1055, 2019, amended to be effective February 15, 2018).
+Each student receiving special education services has an individualized education program that is developed by a local admission, review, and dismissal (ARD) committee and that specifies goals and objectives for the year (Title 19 of the Texas Administrative Code [TAC] §89.1055, 2020, amended to be effective February 15, 2018).
 The student progresses to the next grade level whenever the goals and objectives are met.
 Retention and promotion policies and practices for students with disabilities vary across Texas districts.

-ARDs assign each elementary special education student a primary disability from 1 of 13 categories of disability (TEA, 2017).
-Among elementary special education students in 2017-18 for whom primary disability information was available, 91.6 percent were assigned a primary disability from 1 of 5 categories: speech impairment; learning disability; other health impairment, such as attention deficit disorder; autism; or intellectual disability (Table 12 on page 38).
-The same five categories accounted for 89.8 percent of retained elementary special education students for whom primary disability information was available.
-Across these five categories, the retention rate in Grades K-6 overall was highest for students with speech impairments (3.2%), followed by students with other health impairments (1.4%), autism (1.1%), intellectual disabilities (0.8%), and learning disabilities (0.6%) (Figure 12).
+ARDs assign each elementary special education student a primary disability from 1 of 13 categories of disability (TEA, 2019).
+Among elementary special education students in 2018-19 for whom primary disability information was available, 91.6 percent were assigned a primary disability from 1 of 5 categories: speech impairment; learning disability; autism; other health impairment, such as attention deficit disorder; or intellectual disability (Table 12 on page 35).
+The same five categories accounted for 90.9 percent of retained elementary special education students for whom primary disability information was available.
+Across these five categories, the retention rate in Grades K-6 overall was highest for students with speech impairments (2.9%), followed by students with other health impairments (1.2%), autism (0.9%), intellectual disabilities (0.8%), and learning disabilities (0.5%) (Figure 12 on page 34).

-Across elementary grades in 2017-18, retention rates for the five most common primary disabilities were highest in kindergarten or first grade (Table 12 on page 38).
-Rates for students with other health impairments, learning disabilities, autism, and intellectual disabilities were highest in kindergarten (7.4%, 6.8%, 3.9%, and 3.3%, respectively).
-The rate for students with speech impairments was highest in Grade 1 (6.1%).
+Across elementary grades in 2018-19, retention rates for the five most common primary disabilities were highest in kindergarten or first grade (Table 12 on page 35).
+Rates for students with other health impairments, intellectual disabilities, and autism were highest in kindergarten (6.5%, 3.4%, and 2.6%, respectively).
+The rates for students with speech impairments and learning disabilities were highest in Grade 1 (5.6% and 3.1%, respectively).

-Figure 12 Grade-Level Retention of Special Education Students, Grades K-6, by Primary Disability, Texas Public Schools, 2017-18
+Figure 12 Grade-Level Retention of Special Education Students, Grades K-6, by Primary Disability, Texas Public Schools, 2018-19